hashicorp/terraform-plugin-codegen-framework/README.md

 ### Scaffold Command

-The scaffold command generates skeleton code for a data source, provider, or resource.
+The scaffold command generates starter code for a data source, provider, or resource to reduce initial development effort.
+The templates can be customized to match provider code conventions and automatically include API client configuration.

 For example: